Centre not considering farm loan waiver: Jaitley

-NEW DELHI: The Centre is not considering any proposal for farm loan waiver, Finance Minister Arun Jaitley said today, a day after Punjab approved waiving of loans for nearly 10 lakh farmers in the state.
+NEW DELHI, June 20: The Centre is not considering any proposal for farm loan waiver, Finance Minister Arun Jaitley said today, a day after Punjab approved waiving of loans for nearly 10 lakh farmers in the state.

 “There is no such proposal.
 We have got FRBM Act and fiscal deficit target, we intend adhering to it,” he said here.